RhysTyler112/User-Centric-Frontend-Development--Build-n-Blend/README.md

 ## Features

 * This website is targeting people who want a relaxing environment to drink coffee and build lego.
-* They can do that by order from our vast list of coffee's and the varitey of lego sets we have to offer
+* They can do that by order from our vast list of coffees and the variety of lego sets we have to offer
 * Responsive on all device sizes.

 ### Existing Features

 * Navigation bar
     * It is featured and fixed on all three pages and the thank-you page.
-    * Includes links to the logo, home page, gallery and contact page.
+    * Includes links to the logo, home page, gallery and contact page
     * It is identical in design across the pages.
     * Allows easy navigation from page to page without having to revert back to the previous page via the "back" button.